chasemp/timeline/markdown/2021-04-28-linkedin-post-if-i-click-unsubscribe-in-your-email-and-it-does.md

 I feel like I need a Chris Roberts level rant about this.

-"It irks me every time.
+It irks me every time.